 Dussander had always called him 'boy'.
 Only that.
 Contemptuous.
 Anonymous.
 Yes, that was it, anonymous.
 As anonymous as a concentration camp serial number.

 Karma Houdini: Todd in the film version, which removes his final massacre.
-It's left ambiguous whether he does manages to escape the wrap for his involvement with Dussander, with the film ending after he states his intention to blackmail Ed into keeping quiet, by claiming he's made inappropriate gestures towards him in exchange for good grades.
+It's left ambiguous whether he does manage to beat the rap for his involvement with Dussander, with the film ending after he states his intention to blackmail Ed into keeping quiet, by claiming he's made inappropriate gestures towards him in exchange for good grades.